What can I do to make sure airlines won’t damage my personal wheelchair?

 If the baggage handlers are unable to make your wheelchair fit into the cargo hold upright, it will have to be stowed on its side.
 This is not good for any power wheelchair.
 Be prepared with the tools and instructions for disassembly.

-Recommendations From An Airline Executive
+Bonus: Recommendations From An Airline Executive

-I reached out to a Delta Air Lines official for comments that I could share with my readers on this topic.
+I reached out to a Delta Air Lines executive for comments that I could share with my readers on this topic.
 Specifically, I asked about ways that passengers and airlines can work together to minimize damage (emphasis mine):

 …engagement with Delta regarding how to best handle and transport a wheelchair would really help us…you know personally that we need specific details on the device and then we need to be able to communicate these details to the next station.
 Coupled with more training for our people on loading and securing the chair, I’m confident that we will make progress in this area.